Barkat Pharmaceutical Group: Establishment

-Barkat Pharmaceutical Group Company (Public Joint Stock Company) was established with more than 20 subsidiaries in 2010 based on the analysis and foresight of Iran's pharmaceutical industry and with the aim of meeting the needs of society, under the name of "Tadbir New Pharmaceutical Technologies Company".
+Barkat Pharmaceutical Group Company (Public Joint Stock Company) was established with more than 20 subsidiaries in 2010 based on the analysis and foresight of Iran's pharmaceutical industry and to meet the needs of society, under the name of "Tadbir New Pharmaceutical Technologies Company".
 The company, as a knowledge-based economic complex, has chosen its approach to focus on health products.
 Barkat Pharmaceutical Group operates with 25 companies in its subsidiary, all of which are active in the drug supply chain.

 Director

 The current managing director of the Barkat Pharmaceutical Group is Hamid Reza Jamshidi, who has a Ph.D. degree in Pharmacy from the University of Isfahan and a Ph.D. in Neuroscience from the University of Alberta, Canada.